SpineEventEngine/base/README.md

 Currently the coverage stats reflect the hits gathered from unit tests.

 However, Gradle plugins, that are a significant part of this repository, are covered with integration tests.
-During each of those a standalong Gradle process is launched.
-The limitations of `jacoco` task API do not allow to include the coverage of such tests into the repository coverage report.
-Therefore the current coverage percentage is significantly lower than a real one.
+During each of those a standalone Gradle process is launched.
+The limitations of `jacoco` task API do not allow to include the coverage of such tests into the repository coverage report easily.

+Therefore the current coverage percentage shown is significantly lower than a real one.

-This issue will be addressed using the new API in Gradle 5.0 once it is released.
+This issue will be addressed with the new API in Gradle 5.0 once it is released.